 Specify file size for recordings

-As recordings grow in size, the files can take longer to download and react more slowly when you use the seek slider to navigate during playback.
+As recordings grow in size, recording files can take longer to download and respond more slowly when you use the seek slider to navigate during playback.
 To control file size, specify a threshold limit for a file.
-When the recording reaches this limit, Session Recording closes the file and opens a new one to continue recording.
+When the recording reaches this limit, Session Recording closes the file and creates an extra file to continue recording.
 This action is called a rollover.

 You can specify two thresholds for a rollover:

 - File size.
 When the file reaches the specified number of MB, Session Recording closes the file and opens a new one.
 By default, files roll over after reaching 50 MB.
-You can specify a limit from 10 MB to 1 GB.
+You can specify a limit from 10 MB to 300 MB.

 - Duration.
 After the session records for the specified number of hours, the file is closed and a new file is opened.
 By default, files roll over after recording for 12 hours.
 You can specify a limit from one to 24 hours.